 You can use optional memory cards with the chartplotter.
 Map cards allow you to view high-resolution satellite imagery and aerial reference photos of ports, harbors, marinas, and other points of interest.
-You can use blank memory cards to record Garmin Quickdraw[TM] Contours mapping, record sonar (with a compatible transducer), transfer data such as waypoints and routes to another compatible chartplotter or a computer, and use the ActiveCaptain[®] app.
+You can use blank memory cards to record Garmin QuickdrawTM Contours mapping, record sonar (with a compatible transducer), transfer data such as waypoints and routes to another compatible chartplotter or a computer, and use the ActiveCaptain® app.

-This device supports two SD[®] memory cards, up to a 32 GB, formatted to FAT32.
-Speed class 4 or greater required.
+This device supports up to a 32 GB memory card, formatted to FAT32.
+Speed class 4 or greater is required.
+12x2/A12 models use an SD memory card.
+7x2/9x2 models use a microSD memory card.